-. . receive a hard copy of the report.
-Shareholders are encouraged to attend for the Annual General Meeting as full use is made of the occasion to inform shareholders of current developments through presentations and the opportunity to ask questions of management and the Group's external auditors Principle 7 - Recognise and mana ge risk 7.1 Companies should establish policies for the oversight and management of material business risks and disclose a summary of those policies.
-Yes The board has allocated responsibility to the Audit & Risk Committee to ensure there are adequate polices, procedures and control systems in relation to risk management and compliance.
+Shareholders are encouraged to attend for the Annual General Meeting as full use is made of the occasion to inform shareholders of current developments through presentations and the opportunity to ask questions of management and the Group's external auditors.

+Principle 7 - Recognise and manage risk

+7.1 Companies should establish policies for the oversight and management of material business risks and disclose a summary of those policies.

+The board has allocated responsibility to the Audit & Risk Committee to ensure there are adequate polices, procedures and control systems in relation to risk management and compliance.

 The Committee reviews and approves polices pertaining to material business risks to ensure they are current and adequately address the necessary aspects of risk management.

 7.2 The board should require management to design and implement the risk management and internal control system to manage the company's material business risks and report to it on whether those risks are being managed effectively.
 The board should disclose that management has reported to it as to the effectiveness of the company's management of its material business risks.

-Yes The Company has developed and implemented a risk management process to ensure that there are up-to-date risk management policies and procedures which reflect the board's appetite for risk and which are consistently applied across the Group.
+The Company has developed and implemented a risk management process to ensure that there are up-to-date risk management policies and procedures which reflect the board's appetite for risk and which are consistently applied across the Group.
 Conformance with policies and procedures is the responsibility of management and compliance reviewed on a periodic basis.

 The Company has an Audit & Risk Committee which meets regularly during the year.
 At the meetings the Committee receives explanations from management on any breakdowns in internal controls identified and the actions proposed to resolve them.
 Items remain open and are reviewed at following committee meetings until resolved to the Committee's satisfaction.

 7.3 The board should disclose whether it has received assurance from the chief executive officer and the chief financial officer that the declaration provided in accordance with section 295A of the Corporations Act is founded on a sound system of risk management and internal control and that the system is operating effectively in all material respects in relation to financial reporting risks.

-7.4 Additional information.
-Yes In accordance with section 295A of the Corporations Act, the CEO and CFO have provided a written statement to the board that: their view provided on the Group's financial report is founded on a sound system of risk management and internal compliance and control which implements the financial policies adopted by the board. the Company's risk management and internal compliance and control system is operating effectively in all material respects.
-The risk management process, discussed at Principle 7.3, includes a wide range of proprietary policies and procedures which have been developed specifically for the Company and its business.
-The Company believes it would be unreasonably prejudicial to its interests and inappropriate to disclose this information publically.
+In accordance with section 295A of the Corporations Act, the CEO and CFO have provided a written statement to the board that:

+- their view provided on the Group's financial report is founded on a sound system of risk management and internal compliance and control which implements the financial policies adopted by the board. - the Company's risk management and internal compliance and control system is operating effectively in all material respects.

+Corporate Governance Statement 2018